cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 message Tx {
     TxBody body = 1;
     AuthInfo auth_info = 2;
+    // A list of signatures that matches the length and order of AuthInfo's signer_infos to
-    repeated bytes signatures = 3;
+    // allow connecting signature meta information like public key and signing mode by position. repeated bytes signatures = 3;
 }

 message TxBody {
+    // A list of messages to be executed.
+The required signers of those messages define
+    // the number and order of elements in AuthInfo's signer_infos and Tx's signatures.
+    // Each required signer address is added to the list only the first time it occurs.
+    //
+    // By convention, the first required signer (usually from the first message) is referred
-    repeated google.protobuf.Any messages = 1;
+    // to as the primary signer and pays the fee for the whole transaction. repeated google.protobuf.Any messages = 1;
     string memo = 2;
     int64 timeout_height = 3;